 Any non-exempt employee who works overtime will be compensated at the rate of one and one-half times (1.5) his/her normal hourly wage for all time worked in excess of forty (40) hours each week, unless otherwise required by law.

 Employees may work overtime only with prior management authorization.
+Hours in excess of 60 per pay period will be authorized only by a Project Manager or above.

 2-8.
 Safe Harbor Policy for Exempt Employees